scala/docs.scala-lang/_overviews/scala3-book/first-look-at-types.md

 `Nothing` is a subtype of all types, also called the bottom type.
 There is no value that has the type `Nothing`.
 A common use is to signal non-termination, such as a thrown exception, program exit, or an infinite loop — i.e., it is the type of an expression which does not evaluate to a value, or a method that does not return normally.

 `Null` is a subtype of all reference types (i.e. any subtype of `AnyRef`).
 It has a single value identified by the keyword literal `null`. `Null` is provided mostly for interoperability with other JVM languages and should almost never be used in Scala code.
-Alternatives to `null` are discussed in the TODO section of the Overview and the [API documentation](https://dotty.epfl.ch/-scala%203/-a-p-i/scala/-option.html).
+Alternatives to `null` are discussed in the [Functional Programming chapter][fp] of this book, and the [API documentation](https://dotty.epfl.ch/-scala%203/-a-p-i/scala/-option.html).

+[reference]: {{ site.scala3ref }}/overview.html
+[interpolation]: {% link _overviews/core/string-interpolation.md %}
+[fp]: {% link _overviews/scala3-book/functional-programming.md %}